mmirthula02/DATABASE-CONNECTIVITY--Simple-interest/README.md

 calculated by checking if the latter is a new one or a frequent existing customer.
 Each and every time the customer enter the details in the form, it is stored on the database.
-Further in this project I have created a customer simple interest table in MySQL platform, where all the details of the customer is been stored on thid database.
+Further in this project I have created a customer simple interest table in MySQL platform, where all the details of the customer is been stored on this database.

 What does it do?
 1.It calculates simple interest